how fossil fuels are thought to cause catastrophic global warming

 By Dr J Floor Anthoni (2010)

-(This chapter is best navigated by opening links in a new tab of your browser)
+(This chapter is best navigated in a normal window, and by opening links in a new tab of your browser)

 Note! for best printed results, read tips